johnlobster/storeFront/README.md

  * Once customer was working, I refactored it to use promises instead of callback chain

  * a couple of times git stopped working and wouldn't commit or checkout.
-Had to re-clone thje database, copy the changed files in and then stage and commit.
+Had to re-clone the database, copy the changed files in and then stage and commit.
 Debugging this and fixing was very time consuming